An associate in our Auckland Trade Marks team, Matt assists clients with trade mark and copyright matters in New

 Matt primarily works with New Zealand based clients, many of whom export overseas.
 These include small businesses through to some of New Zealand’s largest companies across the food and beverage, entertainment, construction, home appliance and financial service industries.

-Prior to working for AJ Park, Matt worked at the Intellectual Property Office of New Zealand (IPONZ) in both the Hearings and Trade Marks teams.
-In Hearings, he oversaw contentious trade mark, patent and design disputes.
-This included opposition, invalidity, revocation and examination proceedings.
+Prior to working for AJ Park, Matt worked at the Intellectual Property Office of New Zealand (IPONZ) in its Hearings and Trade Marks teams.
+In Hearings, he oversaw contentious trade mark, patent and design proceedings.
 In Trade Marks, he examined New Zealand trade mark applications for potential registrability.

 Matt Currie's insights

 Article \ 30 May 2023